jenniferpham/import-movies-posts/README.md

+Convert .csv file of movies to .xml file to import into Wordpress

 See example of what XML file of movies to import looks like:
 WORDPRESS WP-ADMIN > Tools > Export > Movies (custom post type) -> xml file format